aerogear/graphback/docs/datasync/delta-queries.md

 }
 ```

-The `@datasync` annotation gives you data synchronization using delta queries.
+The `@datasync` annotation is used infer if a given model requires Delta Queries.

-`@datasync` transforms your model by adding a `_lastUpdatedAt` field to it:
+In the default configuration, `@datasync` transforms your model by adding a `_lastUpdatedAt` field to it:

 ```graphql {9}
 """